Joel D. Larma, MD

 Where I practice

 I was born and raised in Omaha, Nebraska, but moved to New Orleans for college.
 I lived in the Crescent City for almost a decade and I attended Tulane University for both my undergraduate education and medical school.
-Residency took me out east to Baltimore where I completed my general OB-GYN residency at The Johns Hopkins Hospital.
-I then completed two fellowships – my first was a NIH-sponsored women’s reproductive health research fellowship in the Fetal Therapy division at the University of Cincinnati.
+Residency took me out east to Baltimore where I completed my general ob-gyn residency at The Johns Hopkins Hospital.
+I then completed 2 fellowships – my first was a NIH-sponsored women’s reproductive health research fellowship in the Fetal Therapy division at the University of Cincinnati.
 I then moved up the road to Columbus, Ohio, where I finished my maternal fetal medicine fellowship at The Ohio State University.
-I also completed a Master of Public Health at Ohio State which focused on epidemiology and biostatistics.
+I also completed a Master of Public Health at Ohio State, which focused on epidemiology and biostatistics.
 I am grateful to have trained at so many different institutions and I believe this has allowed me to be the best possible clinician I can.
 Most importantly, though, I have loved that my medical education has taken me to so many distinct places and exposed me to a breadth of cultures and a diversity of patients.
+I was honored to be recognized as a 5280 Magazine Top Doctor in 2019.

 About my practice